Recovery

 An Impact Statement will be provided to local government where required, as a point-in-time overview of known and emerging impacts arising from an emergency.

-The Controlling Agency is responsible for preparing an Impact Statement (s6.2.1).
+The Hazard Management Agency (HMA) is responsible for preparing an Impact Statement (s6.2.2).

-For Level 2 and 3 emergencies, the Controlling Agency must prepare an Impact Statement, unless there are no recovery needs arising from the emergency.
+For Level 2 and 3 emergencies, the HMA must prepare an Impact Statement, unless an exemption has been granted by the State Recovery Coordinator.

 The local government will be asked to contribute information about the social, environmental, economic, and built impacts they are aware of, including damage to local government infrastructure and assets, and impacts that would impair the service delivery of the local government or present health and safety risks in the community.

-Other agencies and essential service providers are also asked to contribute to the Impact Statement, so the local government does not need to chase information about other agencies and asset owners.
+Other agencies and essential service providers are also asked to contribute to the Impact Statement, so the local government does not need to chase or provide information about other agencies and asset owners.

-The guide is an Attachment to State EM Recovery Procedure 5.4 and provides information regarding the Impact Statement.
+The guide is an Attachment to State EM Recovery Procedure 5.3 and provides information regarding the Impact Statement

 The Model for Recovery Coordination guides the arrangements for recovery coordination between local and state governments, with roles and responsibilities determined by the complexity of recovery and the capacity and capability of local government.